Mwenda-Mugambi/Web_Ad_campaign_optimization/README.md

 # Web Traffic Prediction for Enhanced Ad Revenue
 Jambojet, strives to optimize its advertising spaces to maximize revenue and advertiser satisfaction.
 The unpredictable nature of web traffic patterns poses a significant challenge and hindered effective ad placement, leading to missed revenue opportunities and decreased advertiser satisfaction.
 Our project aims to revolutionize ad placement strategies through advanced Time Series Forecasting.

+You can test our deployed app using this link https://web-traffic-prediction.streamlit.app/

 # Data Collection:
 We will utilize data that simulates the web traffic behaviours of a websites such as www.jambojet.com taking into account their marketing campaigns, travel restrictions and other industry factors that may affect web traffic.